erikrose/tinker/README.md

         -- Anyway, the cost of going with function-scoping is that you have to declare nonlocals you want to write (or have a special = operator for that).
 That's a rarity.
 (It's also something of an antipattern: it promotes hidden mutations that would better be expressed through return values.
 Maybe don’t even support it.)
 The dividend is you don't need to declare vars (or read the usually-just-noise declarations).
 Declarations exist solely to broaden the scope of a var, assuming a language in which vars are otherwise assumed to be local to the block they're mentioned in.
         -- It's important to allow shadowing of nonlocals in a function; otherwise, you can't paste functions around without reading them carefully to make sure they don't overwrite nonlocals.
         -- A read in an if is fine if the if has the same or a logically equivalent condition as one which previously wrote.
 For ifs which write and are nested, the whole chain of nested if conditions (up to the point where the writes and the reads share a common encloser) will have to be satisfied...or something.
 Maybe I can just use unification and get some more milage out of the unifier I'm going to need anyway for Hindley-Milner.

+Maybe WYSIWYG, grouping-wise:
+6+1 * 3+1 = 28

+collect (item :: rest) some_list
+...could be abbreviated as...
+collect item::rest some_list
+...which scans better.
+If you're going to have significant whitespace, have significant whitespace. :-)
 ```

 ## Status